NPRG041: Programming in C++

 - Operators new and delete: operator

-(destruction, deallocation); safe deallocation (requirements, preventive measures)
+new (allocation, construction), operator delete (destruction, deallocation); safe deallocation (requirements, preventive measures)

 - Invalid pointers: null C-style pointers (deprecated value